hudochenkov/postcss-sorting/README.md

 	display: block;

 	div {
-		/* The following properties WILL be sorted, because interpolation for property value only */
+		/* The following properties WILL be sorted together, because interpolation is for property value only */
 		z-index: 2;
 		position: static;
 		top: ${2 + 10}px;